Did you know gymnastics is built on many foundation skills?

 If you think of gymnastics skills as building blocks, the blocks need to be physically sound and stable before building more on top.
 Our Gym Kids program is designed to ensure children are gaining all of the essential building blocks, necessary to develop more challenging skills down the track!

-It is important to us to teach our Gym Kids and Aspire gymnasts the correct technique from the beginning!
+At Delta we really care about teaching our Gym Kids and Aspire gymnasts the correct technique from the beginning!
 We want to make sure our blocks are stable, before moving on to tougher and more difficult skills.
-Because of this, we take lots of things into consideration when looking at moving gymnasts on to a more challenging skill or class.
+Because of this, we take lots of things into consideration when looking at moving gymnasts on to a more challenging skill or another class type.

 It’s not always just about physical readiness… for confidence and safety we need to also consider children’s emotional readiness.
 Can they listen to the coaches feedback, follow their instructions and make changes?